What Compliance Regulations Apply to Senior Living Communities?

 - Encryption.
 All ePHI must be encrypted both in transit and at rest.
 Unencrypted email containing resident health data is a violation.

 - Risk assessments.
 Annual security risk assessments are required, not optional.
 The assessment must identify threats, vulnerabilities, and the likelihood of a breach, and it must be documented.
+OCR has settled 12 enforcement actions under its Risk Analysis Initiative, all involving the same deficiency.

 - Employee training.
 Every workforce member who accesses ePHI must receive HIPAA security awareness training.
 This includes clinical staff, administrative personnel, and any contractor with system access.